nidhiatwork/PRE_Sikuli_Automation/README.md

-# SikuliFramework_Mac
+# PRE_FaceDetection_Mac
-Sikuli test framework with Jython for Mac
+Automation of face detcction of images and videos on Mac platform using Sikuli with Jython